oroinc/platform/src/Oro/Bundle/PlatformBundle/README.md

 In this case, command will be run with disabled doctrine listeners: first_listener and second_listener.

-See the list of optional listeners you can by run command `oro.platform.optional_listeners`.
+See the list of optional listeners you can by run command `oro:platform:optional-listeners`.

 To mark your doctrine listener as optional, your listener must implement `Oro\Bundle\PlatformBundle\EventListener\OptionalListenerInterface` interface and set skips in your code if $enabled = false.